 My research interests are in the areas of discourse studies, language and education policies, and Sinhala pragmatics.
-I am currently working on three research projects: the impact of World Bank lending on Sri Lankan universities; Sinhala pragmatics; and, children’s digital literacy.
-My publications appear in the journals Applied Linguistics and Qualitative Research.
-I am the Assistant Editor of the University of Colombo’s flagship journal, University of Colombo Review, and a member of the editorial board of the Qualitative Research journal.
+I am currently working on three research projects: academic freedom in universities; the impact of World Bank lending on Sri Lankan universities; Sinhala pragmatics.
+I recently completed a small-scale study on children’s digital literacy.

 I am also the administrator of two student-produced sites on digital media and linguistics: How do children language? and Apps for Kids